la2050/archive/_organizations/arts-council-for-long-beach.md

     - 'http://maker.good.is/myla2050/projects/ALOT.html'
   year_submitted:
     - '2013'
-title: Arts Council for Long Beach
-extrapolated_project_ids:
+original_project_ids:
   - '3102027'
-project_titles_from_extrapolated_project_ids:
-  - 'The A LOT Initiative: Using Art to Activate Vacant City Lots'
 original_project_titles:
   - 'The A LOT Initiative: Using Art to Activate Vacant City Lots'
-original_project_ids:
+extrapolated_project_ids:
   - '3102027'
-youtube_video_identifier: nPa4Lu7CMPA
+extrapolated_project_titles:
+  - 'The A LOT Initiative: Using Art to Activate Vacant City Lots'

 ---